 The singer said there was a need to create an inclusive society in Pakistan where physical barriers were eliminated and persons with disabilities were included in every sphere of social, economic and political activities.

-ASD Welfare Trust Chairperson Ms Rukhsana Shah highlighted the lack of awareness about autism in the society, saying a recent survey in a leading college in Lahore revealed that almost no student studying at the college had even heard of autism.
+ASD Welfare Trust Chairperson Ms Rukhsana Shah highlighted the lack of awareness about autism in society, saying a recent survey in a leading college in Lahore revealed that almost no student studying at the college had even heard of autism.

 “Similar results have been witnessed in other academic institutions in the country.
 Autism is the fastest-growing neurological disorder in the world, with one out of 60 children being diagnosed with this condition last year.
 In Pakistan, very little is known about autism and other neurological disorders even among medical professionals,” she added.

-Shah said autistic children, usually characterized by difficulties in social interaction, verbal and non-verbal communication and repetitive behaviours, could have superb abilities with music and machines etc. “It’s just that we need to explore their potential,” she added.
+Shah said autistic children, usually characterized by difficulties in social interaction, verbal and non-verbal communication and repetitive behaviors, could have superb abilities with music and machines etc. “It’s just that we need to explore their potential,” she added.

 She laid a stress on developing more support, awareness, understanding and improved standards of education for these gifted individuals.

-Senior Clinical Psychologist of ASD Welfare Trust Farah Amanat said there was no medicine in the word to cure autism, but the life of people with autism could be improved by training, love and care.
+Senior Clinical Psychologist of ASD Welfare Trust Farah Amanat said there was no medicine in the world to cure autism, but the life of people with autism could be improved by training, love and care.